middlebury/styleguide/_editorial/c.md

 Use comma to separate each item in a series, including the last item:

-`He brought bread, potatoes, green beans, and butterscotch.`
+`He brought bread, potatoes, green beans, and butterscotch.` `I want to ifs, ands, or buts.`

 However, do not use a comma if “and” is replaced by an ampersand:

 `He teaches biology, chemistry & law.` (Avoid this use of ampersand if possible.)

-**Commencement** Commencement day, Commencement ceremony, but Commencement Weekend; see Holidays and Recurring Events in capitalization
+**Commencement** Commencement day, Commencement ceremony, but Commencement Weekend; see holidays and recurring events in capitalization

 **commonly confused words, a few** (more problematic words may be found in _Chicago Manual of Style_, pages 262–300)